Famous Blue Raincoat

-"Famous Blue Raincoat" is a song by Leonard Cohen.
-It is the sixth track on his third album, Songs of Love and Hate, released in 1971.
+"Famous Blue Raincoat" is a song by Canadian singer-songwriter Leonard Cohen.
+It is the sixth track on his third studio album, Songs of Love and Hate (1971).
 The song is written in the form of a letter (many of the lines are written in amphibrachs).
 The lyric tells the story of a love triangle among the speaker, a woman named Jane, and the male addressee, who is identified only briefly as "my brother, my killer."

 Background

 The lyrics contain references to the German love song "Lili Marlene," to Scientology, and to Clinton Street.
 Cohen lived on Clinton Street in Manhattan in the 1970s when it was a lively Latino area.

 In 1994 Cohen said that "it was a song I've never been satisfied with".
 In the 1999 book, The Complete Guide to the Music of Leonard Cohen, the authors comment that Cohen's question, "Did you ever go clear?", in the song, is a reference to the Scientology state of "Clear".

 In the liner notes to 1975's The Best of Leonard Cohen, which includes the song, he mentions that the famous blue raincoat to which he refers actually belonged to him, and not someone else:

 I had a good raincoat then, a Burberry I got in London in 1959.
 Elizabeth thought I looked like a spider in it.
 That was probably why she wouldn't go to Greece with me.
 It hung more heroically when I took out the lining, and achieved glory when the frayed sleeves were repaired with a little leather.
 Things were clear.
 I knew how to dress in those days.
 It was stolen from Marianne's loft in New York City sometime during the early seventies.
 I wasn't wearing it very much toward the end.

 Ron Cornelius played guitar on Songs of Love and Hate and was Cohen's band leader for several years.
 He told Songfacts: "We played that song a lot before it ever went to tape.
 We knew it was going to be big.
 We could see what the crowd did—you play the Royal Albert Hall, the crowd goes crazy, and you're really saying something there.
 If I had to pick a favorite from the album, it would probably be 'Famous Blue Raincoat'."

 The original recording starts in the key of A minor, but switches to C major during the choruses.
 Cohen said, "That's nice.
 I guess I got that from Spanish music, which has that."